Culture & Climate

 Homeschool

-Kentucky law requires children six years old or under 18 by August 1 to attend school.
-Homeschooled students have been withdrawn from public school and are being educated in a private or home setting.
-Kentucky classifies homeschools as non-public schools; therefore, the laws relating to non-public schools also apply to homeschools.
+In Kentucky, under state law, all children who are six (6) by August 1 or less than 18 years old must be enrolled in school.
+A homeschool student is one whom the family has withdrawn from public school pursuant to KRS 159.030 and chosen to educate through a private or home setting.
+Kentucky classifies homeschools as non-public schools; therefore, the laws relating to nonpublic schools also apply to home schools.

 Social Emotional Learning (SEL)